-- All ARBA rules apply.
+- Roasters & Stewers must also be entered & shown in breed class to be eligible to be shown in Market Classes. - Only one entry per lot number. - All ARBA rules apply.
 All general disqualifications apply. - 1.
-Meat Pen 3 rabbits of the same breed, color or variety (either all broken or all solid).
-Rabbits should be of equal size and weight.
-Rabbits should be under 10 weeks, weighing 3 1⁄2 to 5 1⁄2 pounds.
+Meat Pen 3 rabbits of the same breed, color, or variety (either all broken or all solid).
+Rabbits should be of equal size & weight.
+Rabbits should be under 10 weeks, weighing 3 1⁄2 to 5 1⁄2 lbs.
 They can be the same or opposite sex.
-Rabbits of marked breeds (broken) must be marked with no disqualification and be of the same variety. - 2.
-Single Fryer under 10 weeks, weighing 3 1⁄2 to 5 1⁄2 pounds.
-Single Fryer must be owned and raised by exhibitor.
-Single Fryer rabbit can be selected from the exhibitors Meat Pen, so this particular rabbit will be shown twice.
-Once with the meat pen and a second time as a single fryer. - 3.
-Roaster a single rabbit under 6 months, weighting 5 1⁄2 to 9 pounds. - 4.
-Stewer a single rabbit over 6 months, Min. weight of 8 pounds
+Rabbits of marked breeds (broken) must be marked with no disqualification & be of the same variety. - 2.
+Roaster a single rabbit under 6 months, weighting 5 1⁄2 to 9 lbs. - 3.
+Single Fryer under 10 weeks, weighing 3 1⁄2 to 5 1⁄2 lbs.
+Single Fryer must be owned & raised by exhibitor.
+Single Fryer rabbit can be selected from the exhibitors Meat Pen, so this rabbit will be shown twice.
+Once with the meat pen & a second time as a single fryer. - 4.
+Stewer a single rabbit over 6 months, Min. weight of 8lbs